 A Safe Place For Change is available in paperback from Amazon.com $299.00 (27/02/2016)

 Beisser, A. (1970).
 The Paradoxical Theory of Change, in J. Fagan & I. Shepherd, eds.
 (1970/1971), Gestalt Therapy Now,

 New York, Harper.

 Orange, D. (2012).
 The Suffering Stranger: Hermeneutics for Everyday Clinical Practice.
 New York: Routledge.

-The neuro-anatomist, Jill Bolte Taylor, got a research opportunity few brain scientists would wish for: Jill suffered a massive stroke and watched as her brain functions of motion, speech and extrinsic self-awareness.
+Jill Bolte Taylor, got a research opportunity very few brain scientists would wish for: Jill suffered a massive stroke which led to her 'observing' her damaged brain functions of motion, speech and extrinsic self-awareness.
 Due to her scientific training and strength of character, Jill managed to document her journey of what it was like to suffer a stroke that changed her life.